jroller33/python_on_azure/README.md

-# Deploy a Python/Flask web app to Azure App Service
+# Deploy a Python/Flask web app to Azure

+This is a simple web app using Python and Flask that's deployed to Azure.
+I made this to learn about deploying apps on Azure, and moving forward all of my apps will be deployed on Azure instead of Heroku or GitHub.

 ## Link